apache/spark/docs/sql-ref-syntax-qry-select-limit.md

 ---
 layout: global
-title: LIMIT operator
+title: LIMIT Clause
-displayTitle: LIMIT operator
+displayTitle: LIMIT Clause
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with